spacechase0/StardewValleyMods/JsonAssets/docs/author-guide.md

 Custom ContextTags can be added to vanilla items using ContentPatcher.

+## Common features
-## Gift tastes
+### Gift tastes
+Supported for: objects.

 You can add gift taste support to any pre-existing content pack by adding the following to the respective `.json` file.
 It does not matter where you put it.
 I tend to place it at the bottom of the `.json` but it is personal preferance.

 If it can be gifted to an NPC it has gift taste support built in.
-This means `hats`, `big-craftables`, `weapons`, `shirts`, `pants`, `boots`, `tailoring` and `fences` do not have gift taste support.
+This means `big-craftables`, `hats`, `weapons`, `shirts`, `pants`, `boots`, `tailoring` and `fences` do not have gift taste support.
 If you exclude an NPC from the gift taste, their reaction will their default reaction to that item's category.
 This applies to custom NPCs as well if they are not specified.

 ```
  "GiftTastes":